×

 Is 10Bet a legal Ontario sportsbook?

 10Bet is a very old online sports betting brand that has long had a focus on the Canadian market.
 At the original time of writing, there was no news about whether or not 10Bet would look to secure a license for Ontario.
 Through our contacts at 10Bet, with a significant number of Ontario-based players, we understood that an Ontario application was under consideration.
 In mid-February 2022, we got word that 10Bet would indeed be making an application to become a legal online sportsbook provider in Ontario.
 10Bet was already licensed in the national markets of UK, Ireland and Sweden, and it had an international iGaming license in Malta.
 In the subsequent weeks however, 10Bet decided to change course, stopped serving all of Canada from their Malta-based site and stopped their application process in Ontario.
 There are currently no plans at 10Bet to pursue the Ontario market.
-In the subsequent months, 10Bet moved their international iGaming jurisdiction from Malta to the Isle of Man, where they are now growing 10Bet as one of the world's top tier crypto sports betting sites, which now serves the so called "rest of Canada" market (not Ontario however).
-No more CAD accounts at 10Bet, but they are a top option for cryptocurrency fans that prefer to bet directly in BTC, ETH, LTC or USDT.
+In the subsequent months however, 10Bet moved their international iGaming jurisdiction from Malta to the Isle of Man, where they are now growing 10Bet as one of the world's top tier crypto sports betting sites, which now serves the so called "rest of Canada" market (not Ontario however).
+CAD accounts are also now available at 10Bet, but they are a top option for cryptocurrency fans that prefer to bet directly in BTC, ETH, LTC or USDT.

 Join Now

-Bet in BTC, ETH, LTC & USDT
+Bet in CAD, BTC, ETH, LTC & USDT

 What sportsbooks are only open to the legal Ontario market & not the rest of Canada?